leg100/yutani/README.md

 ### Resource

 A resource maps to a Terraform resource.
-However, it only takes one parameter:
+It takes two parameters:

-* _resource type_ - the type of resource, i.e. `aws_instance`
+* _resource type_ - mandatory, i.e. `aws_instance`
+* _identifiers_ - optional array of symbols or strings
+* _hiera scope_ - hiera scope hash

-The resource name is inherited from its scope, following these rules:
+The resource name is constructed from both a resource's identifiers and the hiera scope values, as well as those of the scopes under which it falls, following these rules:

 * Resources at the stack level inherit the first stack identifier.
 If no identifiers are defined, it's set to `root`.
 * Resources within a scope are named according to the scope's identifiers and hiera scope values.
 Stack identfiers and hiera scope values are *not* used.